nikolaswise/nikolas.ws/src/projects/calcite-web/index.md

 }
 ```

-The CSS development principles are outline in [this article (and Esri User Conference presentation) by Paul Pederson.](http://paulcpederson.com/articles/css-for-people-who-hate-css/)
+The CSS development principles are outlined in [an excellent article (and Esri User Conference presentation) by Paul Pederson.](http://paulcpederson.com/articles/css-for-people-who-hate-css/)

 #### JavaScript, or Not